 Types of eye discharge:

-Just like in people, a little eye discharge is normal, it can be slightly crusty or soft and is most often seen when your cat has woken up from a nap.
-This is known as rheum.
+A small amount of eye discharge is normal, it can be slightly crusty or soft and is most often seen when your cat has woken up from a nap, this is known as rheum.
 This article relates to eye discharge that goes beyond that.
 As cat owners, we should have a general idea of what normal looks like.
 It is when we notice changes that we should look into what is happening.
 There are several types of eye discharge which can occur in cats.